First WNV-Positive Mosquito Pool of Season identified in Waterford

 - Consider the use of mosquito repellent, according to directions, when it is necessary to be outdoors.

 West Nile virus activity varies each year and is difficult to predict.
-In 2013, WNV-positive mosquitoes were trapped in 22 municipalities; the first were trapped in Norwalk on July 2.
-In addition, last year four Connecticut residents were identified with WNV infections including one from Bridgeport, one from Stratford, and two from Stamford.
+In 2014, WNV-positive mosquitoes were trapped in 15 municipalities; the first were trapped in East Haven on July 16.
+In addition, last year six Connecticut residents were identified with WNV infections from both Fairfield and New Haven counties.

 Monitoring and risk assessment for WNV emphasizes mosquito trapping and testing results.
 The CAES maintains a network of 91 mosquito-trapping stations in 72 municipalities throughout the state.
 Mosquito traps are set Monday – Thursday nights at each site every ten days on a rotating basis.
 Mosquitoes are grouped (pooled) for testing according to species, collection site, and date.
 Each pool is tested for the presence of viruses of public health importance.
 Positive findings are reported to local health departments and on the CAES website at www.ct.gov/caes.